-The use of seafloor devices for training activities under Alternative 2 would be nearly identical, in terms of locations and number of activities, to those occurring under Alternative 1 (refer to Tables 3.0-34 and 3.0-35).
-As detailed in Appendix F (Military Expended Material and Direct Strike Impact Analysis, Tables F-10, F-11, F-13), the overwhelming majority of bottom-placed devices used in training activities are recovered mine shapes.
-The total number of activities using seafloor devices would increase by 80 (0.1 percent) over the course of 5 years under Alternative 2, most of the difference being in the more frequent use of inland waters under Alternative 2 (60 more events over the course of 5 years than under Alternative 1) (Tables 3.0-34 and 3.0-35).
-Activities at some locations (e.g., Port Canaveral) may have a greater potential to overlap seagrass beds (Figure 3.3-3).
-As discussed under Alternative 1, these activities would have localized, temporary impacts.
-With the relatively infrequent use of bay and harbor locations under both alternatives, the difference in impacts between Alternatives 1 and 2 would be minor and inconsequential.
+The use of seafloor devices for training activities under Alternative 2 would be identical, in terms of locations and number of activities, to those occurring under Alternative 1 (refer to Tables 3.0-35 and 3.0-36).
+As detailed in Appendix F (Military Expended Material and Direct Strike Impact Analysis, Tables F-9, F-10, F-12), the overwhelming majority of bottom-placed devices used in training activities are recovered mine shapes.
+As discussed under Alternative 1, these activities would have minor, temporary impacts under Alternative 2.

-For the reasons discussed above pursuant to the ESA, the use of seafloor devices during training activities as described under Alternative 2 would have no effect on Johnson's seagrass or its designated critical habitat.
+Johnson's seagrass and its critical habitat do not occur within the Study Area, and the possibility of indirect effects from sediment or expended materials generated elsewhere by training use of seafloor devices under Alternative 2 is remote.
+Pursuant to the ESA, the use of seafloor devices during training activities as described under Alternative 2 would have no effect on Johnson's seagrass or its designated critical habitat.